yracine/device-type.myecobee/README.md

 c) Hit the "From Code" tab on the left corner

-d) Copy and paste the code
+d) Copy and paste the code from the corresponding txt file in the zip

-<b>The code will be sent to you via your paypal verified email address.</b>
+<b>The code has been sent to you via your paypal verified email address.</b>

 e) Hit the create button at the bottom